seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 In herbs, plants, stones, and their true qualities:
 For nought so vile that on the earth doth live
 But to the earth some special good doth give,
-Nor aught so good but strain’d from that fair use
+Nor aught so good but strain'd from that fair use
 Revolts from true birth, stumbling on abuse:
 Virtue itself turns vice, being misapplied;
 And vice sometimes by action dignified.